Proteus syndrome: Signs and symptoms

 Proteus syndrome causes an overgrowth of skin, bones, muscles, fatty tissues, and blood and lymphatic vessels.
 Proteus syndrome is a progressive condition wherein children are usually born without any obvious deformities.
 Tumors of skin and bone growths appear as they age typically in early childhood.
 The musculoskeletal manifestations are cardinal for the diagnosis of Proteus syndrome.
 The severity and locations of these asymmetrical growths vary greatly but typically the skull, one or more limbs, and soles of the feet will be affected.
 There is a risk of premature death in affected individuals due to deep vein thrombosis and pulmonary embolism caused by the vessel malformations that are associated with this disorder.
 Because of carrying excess weight and enlarged limbs, arthritis and muscle pain may also be symptoms.
 Further risks may occur due to the mass of extra tissue.

-The disorder does not uniformly cause learning impairments: the distribution of intelligence deficits among those with Proteus syndrome appears higher than that of the general population.
-This is difficult to determine with statistical significance.
+While the disorder does not uniformly cause learning impairments, the distribution of intelligence deficits among those with Proteus syndrome does appear higher than that of the general population, but this is difficult to determine with statistical significance.
 In addition, the presence of visible deformity hurts the social experiences of the affected individual, causing emotional difficulties, social rejection and stigma.

 Affected individuals are at increased risk for developing certain tumors including unilateral ovarian cystadenomas, testicular tumors, meningiomas, and monomorphic adenomas of the parotid gland.

 Hemimegalencephaly is often found to be associated.